 - In the upper right, click the Actions dropdown menu and select Manage duplicates.

 You'll be brought to a list of duplicate contact or company pairs for your review.
 You can choose to merge two duplicate records, or dismiss the pair if they're not the same record.
-Keep in mind that HubSpot doesn't calculate all duplicates in an account.
-The duplicate management tool displays up to 2,000 of the most likely duplicate and will refresh these results every few weeks.

 Please note: if HubSpot displays a parent company as a duplicate of a child company, you will not be able to review or dismiss this pair as a duplicate.
 You must remove the parent-child relationship before you can merge them.

 - To merge two duplicate contacts or companies:

 - If the two records are not duplicates, click Dismiss.

 Please note: merging two duplicates can trigger a workflow if the newly updated properties match any of the workflow triggers.